microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-start.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Start your own Cloud PC.
+Start a specific Cloud PC for a user.
 Currently, only shift work Cloud PC is supported.

 ## Permissions